hack-r/MMEES/README.md

 If you're interested in other Spacy entity types it is a trivial edit to cut out the lines where I've removed them.

 Storage of your Serp API key in a .env file is supported.

+Spacy's "PERSON" entity type seemed extremely unreliable for this type of data, so I created a list of the top 800 most common first names and used that for filtering.
+I did the same with US area codes.

 ## License